michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 ## Case Study: Finance Transformation at a Global Manufacturer

-This case study, based on a composite of organizations in Parmenter's research, illustrates the principles of high-performance team building in action:
+This case study, based on a composite of organisations in Parmenter's research, illustrates the principles of high-performance team building in action:

 ### Background
-A global manufacturing company with $3 billion in annual revenue had a finance team that was respected for accuracy but criticized for being reactive and transaction-focused.
+A global manufacturing company with $3 billion in annual revenue had a finance team that was respected for accuracy but criticised for being reactive and transaction-focused.
 The newly appointed CFO aimed to transform the team into a strategic business partner.

 ### Key Challenges
 - 80% of finance time spent on transaction processing and reporting